 Much like cavity wall insulation, loft insulation is designed to last for the entire lifespan of the house, providing energy bill savings of around £250 for each one of those years that it is installed.

-In some cases loft insulation can be topped up depending on the current thickness, so should part of it become damaged, or should you want to what you already have, then this may be possible.
+In some cases loft insulation can be topped up depending on the current thickness, so should part of it become damaged, or should you want to improve what you already have, then this may be possible.

 When To Replace Home Insulation

 Most home insulation will last forever with little or no maintenance required – as mentioned above, it’s designed to last as long as the house.
 However, in some occasions, external factors can cause insulation to need to be replaced.
-In these situations its important to know when a replacement is needed so that you can get it done quickly and get back to saving on your energy bills.
+In these situations it is important to know when a replacement is needed so that you can get it done quickly and get back to saving on your energy bills.

 Here are some of the most common signs that the insulation of a property needs replacing.

 - Animal Infestation – Squirrels, rats, mice, bats, wasps and more can all find their way into homes at times, and if this happens then it’s likely that you may need to replace your insulation.
 Droppings, chewing and general movement from the invaders can damage the insulation and prevent it from being as effective as possible.

 - Wet Insulation – If your house suffers from a significant leak, then you will likely have to replace your cavity wall or loft insulation.
 If insulating materials become moist, damp or wet then it must be replaced immediately to prevent the growth of mould, and also to ensure that your home insulation stays effective.

 - Draughts/Temperature Changes – If your insulation has been working fine but then all of a sudden you notice a significant change in house temperature, or start to feel draughts, then this is a sign that your insulation has been affected in some way and therefore may need topping up or replacing.